- L-6.3 Act to combat maltreatment of seniors and other persons of full age in vulnerable situations

 - What to do when there is abuse or a suspicion of abuse?

 - Did you know?

-Although elder abuse may exist in every sector, it is seldom acknowledged or denounced, and is often kept quiet.
-Abuse - whether intentional or unintentional - has real consequences that can potentially be devastating for the quality of life of seniors.
+Although mistreatment may exist in every sector, it is seldom acknowledged or denounced, and is often kept quiet.
+Mistreatment - whether intentional or unintentional - has real consequences that can potentially be devastating for the person’s quality of life.

 In accordance with the Act to combat maltreatment of seniors and other persons of full age in vulnerable situations the CIUSSS West-Central Montreal does not tolerate any form of mistreatment within its facilities, for all of its users.

-To support this Law, the CCOMTL has put in place a Policy to Counter the Mistreatment of Older Adults and all Other Adults in Situations of Vulnerability for all staff (nurses, orderlies, office workers, contractual partners, volunteers, etc.).
+To support this Law, the CIUSSS West-Central Montreal has put in place a A policy to Counter the Mistreatment of Adults in Situations of Vulnerability (only available in French) for all staff (nurses, orderlies, office workers, contractual partners, volunteers, etc.).
 The objective of this policy is to ensure the safety, well-being and quality of life of all users, without any discrimination.

-Mistreatment is defined as a single or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust which causes harm or distress to an older person.
+Mistreatment is defined as a single or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust which causes harm or distress to the person.
 It can be intentional or unintentional.

 There are seven forms of abuse: psychological abuse, physical abuse, sexual abuse, financial abuse, rights violations, organizational abuse, and ageism.